 Judging by her pulling a sword on him in the teaser, Sylvie might not be all that pleased to see him.
 Still, they should put their differences aside and attempt to undo the damage they (or, rather, Sylvie) caused.
 We see Loki, Sylvie, and Mobius battling a bunch of General Dox's TVA splinter group towards the trailer's end, with the first two using their magical abilities in unison.
 Outside of that, though, we're not giving up any other Loki-Sylvie team-up secrets.

 Loki season 2: how will it impact the MCU?

-Loki season 2 could have ties to Marvel's Fantastic Four MCU film, too.
-Comic fans will know that Kang is linked to Doctor Doom, the infamous Fantastic Four villain.
-So it's plausible that this superhero group could end up battling Doctor Doom and a Kang variant in their first solo MCU adventure, which is slated to land in theaters in November 2024.
+As for upcoming MCU projects, Loki season 2 could tie into the Fantastic Four's MCU debut.
+Comic fans will know Kang occasionally joins forces with Doctor Doom, the group's infamous villain.
+So, it's plausible that they could battle Doctor Doom and a Kang variant in their first MCU adventure, which is slated to arrive on May 2, 2025.

 Armor Wars, which will star Don Cheadle as War Machine/James Rhodes, might be affected if Marvel brings Iron Lad (another Kang variant) into the equation.
 In the comics, Iron Lad is the pseudonym of Nathaniel Richards, the descendant of Fantastic Four's Reed Richards.
 Nathaniel winds up becoming Kang Prime, aka the first iteration of Kang the Conqueror and his many variants.
 See?
 It all ties together.